robrwo/Plack-Middleware-Greylist/README.md

 Requests from both netblocks would be counted together, but requests from 10./16 netblock would be rejected after 60 requests.
 This is probably not something that you want.

+# SUPPORT FOR OLDER PERL VERSIONS

+Since v0.4.0, the this module requires Perl v5.12 or later.

+If you need this module on Perl v5.10, please use one of the v0.3.x versions of this module.
+Significant bug or security fixes may be backported to those versions.

 # SOURCE

 The development version is on github at [https://github.com/robrwo/Plack-Middleware-Greylist](https://github.com/robrwo/Plack-Middleware-Greylist)